Q: Do you provide a written report for in-home assessments? What is included in the report?

 Q: I’m electrically hypersensitive and it’s causing problems with my family and friends.
 They just don’t understand.
 No one does.
 Are there any resources you can recommend that I could use to educate them?

 A: Hang in there, friend!
-Awareness of this topic is growing.
+Awareness of this issue is growing.
 There are a number of great resources out there, including websites, videos, books, and blogs.
 Here are just a few:

 Jeromy Johnson, who is electrically hypersensitive, has compiled a large amount of information on the topic on his website.
 ElectroSensitivity UK and Environmental Health Trust both have a wealth of information on their website, as well.

 Blogger Alison Main, an artist and talented writer who suffers from the same affliction, shares her story along with the mysterious origins of her “superpower,” that of being able to detect invisible EMF.